aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template-Angular.md

 migrations if they don't already exist.
 It then gets the connection strings of the tenant databases and runs the migrations for those databases.
-It skips a tenant if it does not have a dedicated database or if the database has already been migrated by another tenant (for databases shared between ple tenants).
+It skips a tenant if it does not have a dedicated database or if the database has already been migrated by another tenant (for databases shared between multiple tenants).

 You can use this tool on the development or production environment to migrate the databases on deployment instead of using EntityFramework's own